-How Treatment Differs
+How Treatment Differs With Teledentistry

 A major hurdle to mail-order programs is the need for you to do your own impressions for your aligners to be made.
 Since you’re most likely not qualified to do this, there can be errors made that could affect the outcome of your treatment.
-Seeing an orthodontist in person can alleviate this risk, as many orthodontists take digital scans.
+Seeing an orthodontist in person can alleviate this risk, as many orthodontists take digital scans which have many benefits.
 These are much more accurate, not to mention, easier to complete.
 Another drawback to mail-order treatment is your assigned orthodontic professional isn’t there to make adjustments as necessary.
 It’s up to you to alert them if you feel as though something is amiss with your treatment.

 In the end, you’re in control of your treatment path, and this isn’t something to take lightly.
 Your smile is an important part of who you are, and by investing in this important piece of you, you can expect favorable results.
 Trust a professional who is well-versed in orthodontic treatment, who you can ask questions to and trust that they have your best interests in mind.
 After all, you wouldn’t do your own surgery, so why would you do your own orthodontic treatment?
 It’s best to leave this to the professionals.

 Let the experts at Charleston Orthodontic Specialists design the right treatment plan for you.
 Call (843) 4-BRACES to get started today!